HassanSaidHamad/candidate_assignment/README.md

 1. Clone the Repository:<br>
     git clone https://github.com/HassanSaidHamad/candidate_assignment.git

-2. Navigate to the Project Directory: cd your_repository or project name
+2. Navigate to the Project Directory:<br>
+    cd your_repository or project name

-3. Install Dependencies:
+3. Install Dependencies:<br>
-    Open your cloned project with your favorite text editor, navigate to terminal and write "flutter pub get "
+    Open your cloned project with your favorite text editor, navigate to terminal and write **flutter pub get**

-4. Run the Application:
+4. Run the Application:<br>
-    Again navigate to terminal and write "flutter run"
+    Again navigate to terminal and write **flutter run**

 # Usage